ucdavis-adminit/erp-api-docs/docs/3.2 Oracle ERP Data Server/3.2.3 Action Requests/3.2.3.3 SCM Requisition/HOME.md

   * scm_supplier_site table
 * Validate unitOfMeasureCode: this will probably be enum?  `ErpUnitOfMeasure`
 * Validate deliverToTypeCode - probably just enum.
 What should be in it?
 * Validate deliveryToLocationCode: ?
-Against `ErpLocation` table assuming that all uc locations are loaded there as well?
+Against `ErpInstitutionLocation` table assuming that all uc locations are loaded there as well?
 * Validate glSegment
 * Validate glSegment String
 * Validate ppmSegment: